-That’s how we ought to have lived!
-In the 20th century, Swiss designers and producers had clear ideas about perfect furnishing.
-At the outset, abstract form was a theme.
-In the 1930s, flexible tubular steel furniture was developed, and in the mid 20th century the unity of elegant form and practical function was propagated.
-Around 1968, everyday culture and pop art began conquering the living room.
-A decade later, the post-modern variety of styles was celebrated until the end of the century, when the minimalist tradition was rediscovered.
-Seven sample rooms, furnished with highlights from the collection, present the most important trends in Swiss furniture design of the modern age and trace changing lifestyles.
-Advertising brochures and historical photographs complete this exciting journey through time.
+We should have lived like this!
+In the 20th century, Swiss designers and producers had a clear idea of perfect furnishing.
+Initially, abstract form was a theme.
+Flexible tubular steel furniture was developed in the 1930s, while the unity of elegant form and function was propagated mid-century.
+Around 1968, everyday culture and Pop Art conquered the living room.
+A decade later, the postmodern diversity of styles was celebrated until the minimalist tradition was rediscovered at the end of the century.
+Seven sample rooms, furnished with gems of the museum collection, present the most important trends in modern Swiss furniture design and encourage visitors to travel through time and experience changing lifestyles.

 100 Years of Swiss Design offers a new perspective on Switzerland's achievements in furniture and product design.

 Contributions from an early age!
 The museum offers special workshops, guided tours and more for children and their companions.

 The museum offers schoolchildren and trainees a versatile learning and experimental platform on current design topics.

 Have you been designing today?
 Our diverse educational offerings provide exceptional insights into various design topics.

 The Museum für Gestaltung Zürich offers a variety of activities that people with and without disabilities can take part in together.